 In contrast to a main effect, which is the effect of a variable averaged across levels of another variable, the simple effect of a variable is the effect of the variable at a single level of another variable.
 The simple effect of Weight at the level of "Girlfriend" is the difference between the "Girlfriend Typical" and the "Girlfriend Obese" conditions.
-The difference is 6.19-5.65=0.54.
-Similarly, the simple effect of Weight at the level of "Acquaintance" is the difference between the "Acquaintance Typical" and the "Acquaintance Obese" conditions.
+The difference is 6.19 - 5.65 = 0.54.
+Similarly, the simple effect of Weight at the level of "Acquaintance" is the difference between the "Acquaintance Typical" and the "Girlfriend Obese" conditions.
+The difference Typical" and the "Acquaintance Obese" conditions.
 The difference is 6.59 - 6.15 = 0.44.